-In preparation for modeling, the complete set of point sources was exported from EIS and split into several sectors for modeling.
-After moving offshore oil platforms into the othpt sector, and dropping sources without specific locations (i.e., the FIPS code ends in 777), initial versions of the other three point source sectors were created from the remaining 2012 point sources.
-The point sectors are: EGUs (ptegu), point source oil and gas extraction-related sources (pt_oilgas) and the remaining non-EGUs (ptnonipm).
+After moving offshore oil platforms into the othpt sector, and dropping sources without specific locations (i.e., the FIPS code ends in 777), initial versions of the other four platform point source sectors were created from the remaining 2011NEIv1 point sources.
+The point sectors are: the EGU sector for non-peaking units (ptegu), the EGU sector for peaking units (ptegu_pk), point source oil and gas extraction -related emissions (pt_oilgas) and the remaining non-EGU sector also called the non-IPM (ptnonipm) sector.
 The EGU emissions are split out from the other sources to facilitate the use of distinct SMOKE temporal processing and future-year projection techniques.
+The EGU sectors are further split into "peaking" (ptegu_pk) and non-peaking units to allow for better analysis of the impact of peaking units.
 The oil and gas sector emissions (pt_oilgas) were processed separately for summary tracking purposes and distinct future-year projection techniques from the remaining non-EGU emissions (ptnonipm).